datacraft-dsc/DEPs/20/README.md

 The main motivations of this DEP are:

-* Define a standard set of authentication guidelines for the Data Ecosystem Protocol
+* Define a standard set of authentication guidelines for the Data Ecosystem
-* Provide a basis for a DEP on Authorization
+* Provide a basis for a DEP on Authorisation

 ## Specification

-Authentication in the Data Ecosystem Protocol can be divided into three importantly distinct contexts:
+Authentication in the Data Ecosystem can be divided into three importantly distinct contexts:

 1. The Marketplace context